Marina Kameni Ngalieu

 - Active: 2020 - ongoing

-Alongside her current PhD work, Michele has helped at various different research projects, the latest being with Cameroon Herpetological— Conservation Biology Foundation.
+Alongside her current PhD work, Marina has helped at various different research projects, the latest being with Cameroon Herpetological— Conservation Biology Foundation.
 She participated in biodiversity surveys in the Mount Manengouba region as well as assisting with education and outreach events.

-Michele believes that it is important for her career to be able to share experiences and network with other scientists worldwide.
+Marina believes that it is important for her career to be able to share experiences and network with other scientists worldwide.
 In addition to this she hopes that the Fellowship will enable her to publish her work on EDGE species, as well as becoming a known quantity in the field of amphibian conservation in Africa.

-Michele’s project aims to evaluate the changes in threats and distribution of the target species in the Manengouba Mountain, Cameroon.
+Marina’s project aims to evaluate the changes in threats and distribution of the target species in the Manengouba Mountain, Cameroon.

 Her objectives are to: